-I went on a fantastic trip with my mother into a beautiful canyon in Iceland - Stakkholtsgjá canyon.
+I recently went on a fantastic tour with my mother, where I explored a beautiful canyon in Iceland - Stakkholtsgjá canyon.

-We were a group of Icelandic people travelling together.
-We were headed for a day trip to Þórsmörk National Park and stopped on our way there to hike into this beautiful canyon.
+We were a group of Icelandic people travelling together and were headed to Þórsmörk National Park on a day trip.
+One of the stops on the way was to hike into this beautiful canyon.

 Stakkholtsgjá is one of the places in Iceland which are just out of this world.
-It is ca 2 km long and up to 100 m deep.
+It is around 2 km long and up to 100 m deep.